boblete/boblete.github.io/README.md

 stores the last midi
 and then reexports it.

+##  Experiment
+4 June 2021
+### what was done?
+Coding test rewriting all the software and performance enhancements

-5th juneGetting closer but need to redo the clocks Getting laggy again - but running 2 canvases super fast.
+Getting closer but need to redo the clocks
+Getting laggy again - but running 2 canvases super fast.

 ![new face A](media/newface2021-05-31b.png)